webix-hub/docs/data/api/values_setvalues.md

 The methods allows for setting several values at time.
 Pass the **names** of the necessary elements and their values into the function.

+##Complex Data

-Data object with values can feature sub items of any level of complexity.
+In the **complex data** mode the object with values can feature sub items of any complexity level.
 In this case elements names are concatenated from all the data names in the chain:
 ~~~
 webix.ui({
 	view:"form",
     id:"sets",
+    complexData:true,
     elements:[
     	{ view:"text", name:"layout.width" },
     	{ view:"text", name:"layout.height" }